-Instructional decisions for a student with dyslexia are made by a team which is knowledgeable about the student, the meaning of the evaluation information, and instructional components and approaches for students with dyslexia.
+Instructional decisions for a student with dyslexia are made by a team who is knowledgeable about the student, the meaning of the evaluation information, and instructional components and approaches for students with dyslexia.
+Students who are served under special education and identified with a specific learning disability with the condition of dyslexia will have instructional decisions made through their ARD committee.

 The district provides a reading program at the student’s home campus which consists of the following components of instruction: